agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - chances of learning skills at the age of 33 within design engineering (85%)
-- possibility of learning the right skills within this industry (60%)
+- possibility of learning the right skills while spending time in this industry (70%)
 - Getting a job after in either research or management in top NGO's based on research or operations related credentials (70%)